belindbl/GIMLI/README.md

 ### 1.1 Overview
 - **Purpose:**
-  GIMLI integrates LIDAR and camera sensor data to deliver real-time obstacle detection, classification, and decision-making for safe maritime navigation.
+  GIMLI integrates LIDAR and camera sensor data to deliver real-time obstacle detection and classification for safe maritime navigation.

 ### 1.2 Key Objectives
-- Implement reliable collision avoidance via sensor fusion.
 - Synchronise real-time image and LIDAR data.
-- Facilitate autonomous decision-making and waypoint navigation.
+- Facilitate autonomous vessel and obstacle tracking.
 - Integrate and validate the system using the **AILiveSim** simulator.

 ---